twilio-professional-services/flex-project-template/docs/docs/setup-guides/01_local-setup-and-use.md

 - have the twilio auth token for your account ready (you can find this in the [Twilio Console](https://console.twilio.com/))

 :::info Feature Limitation
 the admin panel is disabled by default when working locally.
-See the [admin panel docs](/feature-library/admin-ui) for more informatioon
+See the [admin panel docs](/feature-library/admin-ui) for more information
 :::

 :::caution Feature Functionality
- some features may not be functional without a deployment of the taskrouter conofiguration and studio flows.
+ some features may not be functional without a deployment of the taskrouter configuration and studio flows.
 It is recommended to do at least one initial deploy to your environment using the [Deploy Flex github action script](/setup-guides/deploy-to-hosted-flex)
 :::

 ### Setup